semasuka/Talk-to-your-PDF/README.md

 4. **Environment Variables Setup**

-   Create a `.env` file in the project directory to securely store your environment variables.
+   Add to your `venv` file in the project directory to securely store your environment variables.
 Initially, it will look like this

    ```bash
     GOOGLE_APPLICATION_CREDENTIALS=path/to/your/google-credentials.json